 Unofficially, the Great Falls area is the top climbing spot in the Washington, D.C. region.

-Many people crossing one of Washington, D.C.’s Potomac River bridges would be surprised to know that just about a 30-minute drive upstream (if traffic didn’t exist), what here is a placid river up there roars through a rocky gorge with deadly, rock-gouging force.
-At Great Falls, close to the C.I.A. headquarters (SP members who thumb their noses at No Trespassing signs ought not to push their luck here), the river cuts several channels through jagged rocks and then winds through rocky Mather Gorge before turning into the tame-looking waterway that crawls through the nation’s capital.
+Many people crossing one of Washington, D.C.’s Potomac River bridges and looking at the wide, placid waters would be surprised to know that less than a 30-minute drive upstream (if traffic didn’t exist), the river roars through a rocky gorge with deadly, rock-gouging force.
+At Great Falls, close to the C.I.A. headquarters (SP members who thumb their noses at No Trespassing signs ought not to push their luck here!), the river cuts several channels through jagged rocks and then winds through rocky Mather Gorge before turning into the tame-looking waterway that crawls through the nation’s capital.

 Residents of the East get few real opportunities for anything resembling true alpine climbing close to home, but rock climbers can find happiness aplenty at Great Falls Park in Virginia, which is administered by the National Park Service and is unofficially regarded as the top climbing area in the D.C. region, though it has rivals at nearby Carderock and Annapolis Rock, both in Maryland.
 Routes on cliffs and outcrops range from Class 3 to 5.12, and the area has something for everyone.
 Out here, new climbers learn techniques, experienced climbers practice their skills as they train for other climbs, and true human spiders redefine their art.